HadoopGenomics/Hadoop-BAM/README.md

 corresponding parameter in the pom.xml build file.

 HTSJDK (formerly Picard SAM-JDK) Version 2.3.0 is required.
-Later versions may also work but have not been tested.
+Later versions may also work; Hadoop-BAM currently builds against 2.9.1.

 Availability: